lecyberbill/Pycnaptiq-AI-Prompt-Factory/README.md

     -   Click on the canvas to add points to your freeform path.
     -   Click "Close Path" to finalize the shape.
     -   Double-click an existing freeform shape to enter edit mode, where you can move individual points.
+    -   **Convert to Bezier:** While in freeform edit mode, select a point on the path and click "Convert to Bezier".
+The line segment immediately following the selected point will be converted into a cubic Bezier curve.
+    -   **Manipulate Bezier Curves:** Once a segment is converted to a Bezier curve, yellow control handles will appear.
+You can drag these handles to adjust the curvature.
+The tangent lines will help visualize the curve's direction.

 4.  **Generate Prompt:**
     -   Adjust the background category, background idea, camera angle, lighting/mood, and art style using the respective dropdowns and buttons.